Penalizing Length: Uncovering Systematic Bias in Quality Estimation Metrics: Measuring Length Bias in QE Metrics

 \subsection{Bias in Source Text Length}

-\paragraph{Experiment Setup.} To examine bias in source text length, we construct a dataset from the WMT24++ data as follows: for each language pair, we collect the first 5 segments from each document in the data, denoted as $s_1$, $s_2$, $s_3$, $s_4$ and $s_5$, where each segment is approximately 1-2 sentences long.
-Then, starting from $s_1$, we gradually append the next segment $s_i$ to the previous segments to form passages of different lengths.
-Formally, for each document $d$, we construct a group of 5 passages, denoted as $p_1$, $p_2$, $p_3$, $p_4$ and $p_5$, where $p_i = s_1 + \dots + s_i$.
+\paragraph{Experiment Setup.} For each language pair, we collect the first 5 segments from each document in the WMT24++ data, denoted $s_1, \dots, s_5$, where each segment is approximately 1--2 sentences.
+We reconstruct the original document flow by gradually appending contiguous segments: for each document $d$, we construct 5 passages $p_1, \dots, p_5$, where $p_i = s_1 + \dots + s_i$.
+Each passage is a strict prefix of the next ($p_1 \subset p_2 \subset \dots \subset p_5$), ensuring that the resulting sequences represent original, coherent discourse rather than arbitrary concatenations.
+Since the underlying translations are error-free, appending additional segments can only add correct content; any observed score degradation is therefore attributable to length rather than quality.

-We construct the dataset with two considerations.
-First, selecting segments from the same document keeps the constructed passages within a single domain and minimizes confounds from topic variation.
-Second, to test our hypothesis, the dataset must include source–translation pairs spanning a wide range of lengths; thus, we concatenate consecutive segments to better preserve inter-segment fluency and reduce boundary-induced disfluency that could potentially depress performance.
+This construction has two properties.
+First, selecting segments from the same document keeps passages within a single domain and minimizes confounds from topic variation.
+Second, concatenating consecutive segments preserves inter-segment fluency and reduces boundary-induced disfluency.

-Since the metrics inherit different context-window limits from their base models (e.g., 512 tokens for \metricx), we standardize the context window to the smallest across metrics, and thus discard documents whose first 5 segments exceed 500 tokens using MetricX-24's tokenizer \footnote{google/mt5-xl}.
-We then evaluate each group of 5 passages using distinct metrics and analyze the relationship between source text length and translation score.
-To control for score variations between language pairs, we normalize scores within each group by subtracting the score of $p_1$ from $p2$, $p3$, $p4$, and $p5$, and report the score differences instead of raw scores.
-Figure \ref{fig:main-exp_data-filtering} presents the trend of performance change with line charts over passage index across language pairs from all metrics.
+Since metrics inherit different context-window limits from their base models (e.g., 512 tokens for \metricx), we standardize the context window to the smallest across metrics and discard documents whose first 5 segments exceed 500 tokens using MetricX-24's tokenizer.\footnote{\url{https://huggingface.co/google/mt5-xl}} To control for score variations across language pairs, we normalize scores within each group by subtracting the score of $p_1$ from subsequent passages and report score differences.
+Figure~\ref{fig:main-exp_data-filtering} presents the resulting trends across language pairs and metrics.
+When references are available, the bias is attenuated but not eliminated (Appendix~\ref{appendix:reference_based_metrics_length_bias}), confirming that the effect is most pronounced in the reference-free QE setting.